espacesociety/espacesociety.github.io/_macropedia/ascension-cults.md

 Although this is indicative of most cults, what makes ascension cults stand out is the emphasis on escapism.
 Some would claim [Odni Planyeti](/macropedia/odni-planyeti) as a fallen Eden to be reclaimed by the faithful.
 Others would claim that the original inhabitants in Odni Planyeti had ascended, and that those in the cult should do likewise.

-Those most disturbing were the ascension cults that required the members engage in horrific acts, either of self-mutilation or of mass murder (either of the cult members or non-cult members).
+Those most disturbing were the ascension cults that required the members to engage in horrific acts, either of self-mutilation or of mass murder (either of the cult members or non-cult members).

 ## References
 1. [Retri Gahani](/macropedia/retri-gahani)